PHP & MySQL Novice TO Ninja adaptation

 -every page is accessed via index.php which includes EntryPoint.php and Room4Routes.php and calls a run() function from EntryPoint.php

--run() calls callAction() from Room4Routes.php, and contains the following code that I imagine can be made more generic*:
+-run() calls callAction() from Room4Routes.php, and contains the following code that I imagine can be made more generic*, as I’d like to have different variables for different sites:

 $title = $page[‘title’];